dxpawn/Panacea/README.md

 ## 📄 License

-MIT License - Use responsibly.
+GNU GPLv3 - Use responsibly.